 Diamond/Pearl overhauls the battle mechanics and ushers in a new style of competitive gameplay.
 In previous games, moves of certain types were always physical or special.
 Now, each attack is individually categorized as Physical (using the Attack stat) or Special (using the Special Attack stat).
 A third category, Status, covers non-attacking moves such as those raising or lowering stats.

-Some Pokemon can also be caught in the wild when a Generation III game is inserted into the GBA slot on the Nintendo DS.
+Some Pokémon can also be caught in the wild when a Generation 3 game is inserted into the GBA slot on the Nintendo DS.